Americastestkitchen/Americastestkitchen.github.io/_posts/2015-07-14-the-value-of-feedback.markdown

 _(Just going to put my scribbled down notes from WebEdit below...)_
 - This is really cool, but does it have to be inside the same window?
 Can we put it in it's own window?
-- Can we get some sort of error message if we write bad markup (jsx)?
+- Can we get some sort of error message if we write bad markup (JSX)?
 - Can we get documentation for the various components we have access too?

 _(Some notes I took down when dogfooding it to the engineering team...)_